 So what happens when you start getting some stomach cramps, and then maybe you can’t get to the bathroom fast enough, and you feel awful?
 As usual, you dread going to the doctor, but you suck it up and go.
 That doctor maybe sends you to see another doctor who then orders a procedure you thought only your parents or grandparents had to worry about.
 And then you go and get that procedure and wake up to some crazy pictures of your insides and a diagnosis that won’t go away over the weekend with some rest and antibiotics.
 It’s inflammatory bowel disease (IBD).

 How do you even deal with that?
 I felt robbed of my body, my health, and my life.
 At 23.

 First, I denied it.
-Surely, I didn’t have IBD.
+Surely, I didn’t have IBD (in my case, ulcerative colitis).
 There was no way!
 I was 23.
 I was young.
 I was healthy!
 I felt fine.
 I was going to continue to eat the way I always did, and do all the things I used to do before my diagnosis.

 Second, I was angry.
 What could I have possibly done to deserve this?
 I remember slamming a lot of doors and driving around with really loud, angry music on.
 I hated the world.
 This diagnosis didn’t make sense, and I was so mad that my body had decided to fail me.
 So, I took it out on just about everyone.